Scubba/hdc_to_token/README.md

 This only works for Hero 5th Edition characters, 6th Edition is not supported at this time.

+## Installation:
+Download all of the files to a local folder.
+The converter makes use of the `sample.rptok` as the template file, updating and replacing properties and creating a new token file.

+Run the `make.sh` (Mac/Linux) to create a zipped distribution of the files.

 ## Operation:

 (Windows) Drag your HeroDesigner .hdc file on the hdc_to_token.bat file in the File Explorer.
 You should see a .rptok file created in the same folder as your .hdc file.
 The results of the conversion will be output to output.txt.